PrefectHQ/prefect/docs/tutorials/projects.md

 This command will create your `.prefect/` directory along with the two YAML files `deployment.yaml` and `prefect.yaml`; if any of these files or directories already exist, they will not be altered or overwritten.

-This command also attempts to pre-populate `prefect.yaml` with steps based on information already present within the directory; for example, if you initialize a project within a git repository, Prefect will automatically populate a `pull` step for you.

 !!! tip "Project Recipes"
     Prefect ships with multiple project recipes, which allow you to initialize a project with a more opinionated structure.
 You can see all available recipes by running: